 Webull comes with a few noticeable limitations.

-- For a standard account with a balance of less than $2,000, you can only engage in 3-day trades per 5 business days.
+- For a standard margin account with a balance of less than $2,000, you can only engage in 3-day trades per 5 business days.
+No leverage or shorting available.

-- For margin accounts with over $25,000, you can trade as much as you want.
+- For standard margin accounts with over $25,000, you can trade as much as you want.
 Day trades can have 4x margins, and off-hours trades can have 2x margins.
+Shoring is available.

 What Can You Trade?

-Webull is very limited in the kinds of trades you can make on their platform.
-As we mentioned, Webull only facilitates trades of stocks and ETFs.
+Webull is a bit limited in the types of investments you can make on their platform.
+At the moment, Webull only facilitates trades of stocks, ETFs, and options.
 Webull carries over 5,000 stocks and ETFs on its platform at any given moment, so if you are interested in stocks and ETFs, Webull will have everything you need.
-But, if you want to invest in mutual funds, options, bonds, forex, or futures, you will need to look elsewhere.
+But, if you want to invest in mutual funds, bonds, forex, crypto or futures, you will need to look elsewhere.

-You can also trade penny stocks on Webull.
+You can also trade low-priced stocks on Webull.
 However, there are limitations for the number of shares you can buy:

 - Purchases of single shares worth under $0.01 are not permitted.